andycranston/dcfloortiles/README.md

 examplefloor.png
 ```

-PNG image in the repository to get anu idea.
+PNG image in the repository to get an idea.

 It runs as a CGI script called `dcft.py` on a webserver with CGI scripting
 enabled and a Python 3 interpreter available to the called CGI programs.